HatsuMuv/HatsuHandExamples/HatsuHand/Unity/HatsuHandFastTest/Readme.md

 - Unity 2020.3 or later
 - [DOTween](http://dotween.demigiant.com/)
-- HatsuHand Mk.I with Maestro USB control interface
+- HatsuHand with Maestro USB control interface

-## Project Setup
+## Project Setup Prerequirements

 **Enabling the .NET 4.x scripting runtime in Unity**

+You will need to setup .NET 4.X support in order to start.
 To enable the .NET 4.x scripting runtime, take the following steps:
-Open PlayerSettings in the Unity Inspector by selecting Edit > Project Settings > Player > Other Settings.
+- Open PlayerSettings in the Unity Inspector by selecting Edit > Project Settings > Player > Other Settings.
-Under the Configuration heading, click the Api compatibility Level dropdown and select .NET Framework.
+- Under the Configuration heading, click the Api compatibility Level dropdown and select .NET Framework.
 You'll be prompted to restart Unity.

 ## Usage

-Connect your HatsuHand Mk.I to your PC.
+Connect your HatsuHand to your PC.
 And turn on start the program.
-Use this GUI interface to control a HatsuHand Mk.I with following functionalities and individual finger adjustments.
+Use this GUI interface to control a HatsuHand  with following functionalities and individual finger adjustments.

 - **OpenHand**:
   - This button will command the hand to open fully, extending all fingers.